-The AS study year is notable for the introduction of almost all the grammar required at A level.
+The first year at A-level study is notable for the introduction of almost all the grammar required, the second-year course is mainly grammar consolidation.
 Please see the Resources section at the end of this General Introduction for suggested grammar practice textbooks and the Tips and Techniques section for advice on keeping a verb book.
 Try and follow this and other advice as closely as possible.
 The Spanish Grammar Glossary will help you to understand the meanings of grammatical terms.